Duet3D/wiki-content/How_to_guides/Commissioning.md

   * Use a network scanning app to show the connected devices on the network.
 * You will be using Duet Web Console (DWC) for most of the commissioning; see [User manual: Duet Web Console](/User_manual/Reference/Duet_Web_Control_Manual) for a full introduction to the interface.

-# 3. Check Thermistors
+# 3. Check thermistors

+> To get accurate temperatures, you must configure temperature sensing correctly for the type of temperature sensor you are using.
+The default values in the RepRapFirmware Configuration Tool are unlikely to be correct!
+{.is-warning}

-Check the temperature reading on heaters, eg "T0", "Bed".
+On the Control > Dashboard page of DWC, in the Tools section, check the 'Current' temperature reading on each heater.
+Each heater is configured to be either a Tool, Bed or Chamber, eg "T0", "Bed".
 * It should be around room temperature if the heaters have not recently been on.
 * It is OK if there's a few degrees of error as thermistor readings have better resolution at higher temperatures.
 * If you get a temperature reading of "-273°C", this indicates an open circuit, i.e. nothing is connected to the defined pins.